IHE/ITI.SeR/SeR.md

 documents.
 The XDS Document Repository enforces the Access Decision for each document requested by limiting the documents provided to Dr. Brown.

-##### 39.4.2.1.2 Environment with a centralized Access Decision Manager Process Flow
+##### 39.4.2.1.2 XDS Repositories with a centralized Access Decision Manager Process Flow

-![Figure 39.4.2.1.2-1: Basic Process Flow in SeR Profile](assets/images/Basic_Process_Flow.png) _Figure 39.4.2.1.2-1: Basic Process Flow in SeR Profile_
+![Figure 39.4.2.1.2-1: Basic Process Flow in SeR Profile](assets/images/Basic_Process_Flow.png) _Figure 39.4.2.1.2-1: Process Flow of the use-case_

 ## 39.5 SeR Security Considerations